-- 2.4.1 The general conduct of the town meetings and the duties of the Moderator, not otherwise prescribed by statute or by these by-laws, shall be determined in accordance with "TOWN MEETING TIME" ((copyright Little Brown).
+2.4.1 The general conduct of the town meetings and the duties of the Moderator, not otherwise prescribed by statute or by these by-laws, shall be determined in accordance with "TOWN MEETING TIME" ((copyright Little Brown).
 Sections 2.4.3 through 2.4.6 of these by-laws constitute approved exceptions to the conduct of town meetings as prescribed by "Town Meeting Time."
-The Clerk shall maintain with these By-Laws a copy of "Town Meeting Time" available for inspection by any registered voter of the Town. - 2.4.2 No minimum number of registered voters shall be necessary to constitute a quorum for the transaction of business at any duly called Annual or Special Town Meeting or any adjournments thereof. - 2.4.3 All articles shall be acted on in the order of their arrangement in the warrant unless the meeting, by vote, determines to defer action until after a specific subsequent article. - 2.4.4 A non-voter may be permitted to address the meeting by a majority vote of that meeting.
+The Clerk shall maintain with these By-Laws a copy of "Town Meeting Time" available for inspection by any registered voter of the Town.

-- 2.4.5 During the meeting, a motion "to lay on the table" will not be considered. - 2.4.6 Any vote for reconsideration (a) shall require the same quantitative vote as the motion to which it applies, (b) shall be made at the same session as the original motion or the next succeeding session, (c) may be made only once on any one motion, and (d) may only be considered if the proponent provides, in the opinion of the Moderator, factual information that was not available during the session when the original vote was taken. - 2.4.7 Whenever a two-thirds vote is required on any matter, the Moderator may declare a motion passed by a voice vote of at least two-thirds in favor or failed to obtain a two-thirds vote in favor and a count need not be taken unless the vote so declared is immediately questioned by seven or more voters as provided in MGL, Chapter 39, section 15 or otherwise required by law or these By-laws.
+- 2.4.2 No minimum number of registered voters shall be necessary to constitute a quorum for the transaction of business at any duly called Annual or Special Town Meeting or any adjournments thereof. - 2.4.3 All articles shall be acted on in the order of their arrangement in the warrant unless the meeting, by vote, determines to defer action until after a specific subsequent article. - 2.4.4 A non-voter may be permitted to address the meeting by a majority vote of that meeting. - 2.4.5 During the meeting, a motion "to lay on the table" will not be considered. - 2.4.6 All votes for reconsideration shall require the same quantitative vote as the motion to which it applies and shall be made at the same session as the original motion or the next succeeding session, and may be made only once on any motion. - 2.4.7 Whenever a two-thirds vote is required on any matter, the Moderator may declare a motion passed by a voice vote of at least two-thirds in favor or failed to obtain a two-thirds vote in favor and a count need not be taken unless the vote so declared is immediately questioned by seven or more voters as provided in MGL, Chapter 39, section 15 or otherwise required by law or these By-laws.
 The Town Clerk shall record the Moderator's declaration that the motion passed by a two-thirds vote in favor or failed to obtain a two-thirds vote in favor.